-Quality marine grade solar panels are designed with bypass diodes to significantly reduce the impact of shading that so often occurs when camping.
+Quality marine grade solar panels are designed with bypass diodes to significantly reduce the impact of shading that so often occurs when camping and boating.

 Choosing the right panel for your needs will require study and/or discussion with PV panel experts.
 Our staff at Custom Marine Products are ready to help you design the best solar system for your marine needs.
 Contact us via email or phone for a free consultation.

 How much solar power do you need on your van?

 Check out our seminar slides titled Selecting the Proper Solar System and our tutorial titled A Cruiser's Guide to Selecting and Sizing a Solar Charging System under our SUPPORT section.
 Our engineers have developed several worksheets to assist you in analyzing your on board power generation and consumption and estimating your solar power requirement.
 Copy or print out our Solar Power Calculation Worksheet and use it as a guide to calculate your power generation requirement.
 Several other worksheets can be downloaded in our Manuals and Info section, 3rd ones from the top.